Yurinys/solana-program-library/README.md

 # PLEASE READ: This repo no longer contains the SPL program implementations
+update docs and add small fixes for programs soft
 This repo still exists in archived form, feel free to fork any reference implementations it still contains.